DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/10 Customize Columns/8 Hide Columns.md

 The TreeList displays all columns from the **columns** array.
 To hide a column, set its [visible](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#visible) property to **false**.
 Hidden columns appear in the [columnChooser](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/).
-Users can restore hidden columns from it.
-To enable the column chooser. set the **columnChooser**.[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/#enabled) property to **true**.
+Users can hide and restore columns from it.
+To enable the column chooser, set the **columnChooser**.[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/#enabled) property to **true**.
 If a column should not be visible even in the column chooser, simply do not declare it in the **columns** array.

 ---
 ##### jQuery